tasmota/docs/devices/Shelly-2.5.md

 Use command `SwitchDebounce 100` to change it to a less sensitive value, which might work better.
 The value be set up to 1000 milliseconds.

 Some issues were reported for this topic - [search query](https://github.com/arendst/Tasmota/issues?utf8=%E2%9C%93&q=ghost+shelly)

+## Overheating

+Due to the built-in temperature sensor, it is possible to switch off the relays when a certain temperature is exceeded.
+The limit for the original Shelly firmware seems to be around 95 ° C. [Source](https://www.shelly-support.eu/lexikon/index.php?entry/1-shelly-2-5/)

+The ambient temperature according to the manufacturer is between:

+?> \- 40 ° C up to 40 ° C

+Even at temperatures within this range, a significantly higher temperature can occur when installed behind switches or in walls.
+There are reports that temperature-related shutdowns occur at high loads.
+A standby temperature between 30-60 ° C seems normal.
+An overtemperature threshold is implemented in the Tasmota firmware.
+It is set to 90 ° C This can be changed via [SetOption42](Commands?id=setoption42).
+> [!WARNING]It is absolutely not recommended to increase the limit.